HOW TO BECOME AN AUTHOR

 Children’s Writer’s & Illustrator’s Market

 This book, updated annually, is a vital resource for both new and experienced writers.
 The front section is chock full of answers to your questions about how to get an agent, how to craft a query letter, and more.
 The second half of the book is a directory of agents and publishers.
 Buy this book!
-It’s a lot of great info for under $20.
+It’s a lot of great info for $30.
+Not including a link to buy, since there’s a new version every year.
+Just Google it up and you’ll find the latest edition.

 If you’re serious about creating children’s books, consider joining the Society of Children’s Book Writers & Illustrators.
 They host tons of events and workshops that can help you get your footing in the world of kid lit.